artem-zinnatullin/RxJava/docs/Filtering-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/distinct.html](http://reactivex.io/documentation/operators/distinct.html)

 Filters a reactive source by only emitting items that are distinct by comparison from previous items.
-A `io.reactivex.functions.Function` can be specified that projects each item emitted by the source into a new value that will be used for comparison with previous projected values.
+A `io.reactivex.rxjava3.functions.Function` can be specified that projects each item emitted by the source into a new value that will be used for comparison with previous projected values.

 ### distinct example